10:30 Gathering of the group and meeting with the guide at the Shuya railway station. The plaque "Ples – the soul of Russia".

 A tour of the historical center will allow you to see the majestic cathedrals and temples, the wealth of mansions, the famous Volzhsky Boulevard, the grandiose Trinity Assumption Cathedral, founded back in 1745, an example of Russian church architecture of the XVIII century.

-Nearby is the magnificent openwork bell tower of the cathedral, erected in 1798.
 And the Kineshma Red Rows are a monument of Russian architectural eclecticism, where everything is mixed up: Romanesque monumentality, classical rigor and modern elegance.

-A real time travel, charming and unforgettable.
+A real journey through time, charming and unforgettable.
+Accommodation in a hotel complex.